 Scones, for me, are a perfect compliment to tea or coffee!
 Serve them for breakfast, tea time, brunch, or just enjoy as a snack.
-Serve them plain, with butter, traditional clotted cream (if you can find it), or just drizzled with maple glaze goodness.
+Serve these delicious Cinnamon Apple Scones plain, with butter, traditional clotted cream (if you can find it), or just drizzled with maple glaze goodness.
 Bring on a cappuccino for me to have with these scones!

 These lightly spiced scones with apples hit the taste buds perfectly.
 Finished off with a little glaze and topped with a few nuts, they are simple, and ready for the table in just about thirty-five minutes.

 Scones ~ the perfect “no fuss” breakfast or brunch item